 There’s one more thing about the difference between store security and the police.
 The police have a right to place you in handcuffs and take you down to the police station.
 If you are under criminal investigation, you can be held in custody for about 72 hours before either being charged with a crime or you must be released.
 Store security does not have the right to place you in handcuffs and hold you for 72 hours.
 That’s why the Store Security will call the police as soon as you are stopped.
 Since the police can hold you for up to 72 hours, that can cause a lot of stress and a lot of pressure on you to break down and start talking.
 But you must remember to persist with your demand to have the police provide you with a lawyer once they start questioning you.
 By talking to the police all you are doing is digging a deeper and deeper hole for yourself.

-If you are being charged with a Retail Theft, you can contact James Dimeas for free and confidential consultation.
-You can always talk to James Dimeas about your shoplifting case by calling him at 847-807-7405 to discuss your options.
+If you were caught Shoplifting and are charged with a Retail Theft, you can contact James Dimeas for free and confidential consultation.
+You can always talk to James Dimeas personally about your Shoplifting arrest and Retail Theft case case by calling him at 847-807-7405 to discuss your options.